laardee/video-preview-and-analysis-service/README.md

 ## Deployment

 Upload service and facebook service depends on video service, so it needs to be deployed first.
 To deploy all services run `./deploy.sh` located in project root directory.

+When deleting resources from AWS, reversed order should be used.
+First upload service and/or facebook service then video service.

 ### Upload Service